UBS Group AG (UBS) Shares Down Despite Recent Market Volatility

-UBS Group AG (NYSE: UBS)’s stock price has decreased by -3.00 compared to its previous closing price of 21.34.
-Despite this, the company has experienced a 6.70% gain in its stock price over the last five trading sessions.
+UBS Group AG (NYSE: UBS)’s stock price has decreased by -0.29 compared to its previous closing price of 20.76.
+Despite this, the company has experienced a -3.00% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/02/23 that Swiss Prosecutors Probe State-Backed Credit Suisse Takeover by UBS

 Is It Worth Investing in UBS Group AG (NYSE: UBS) Right Now?

-UBS Group AG (NYSE: UBS) has a price-to-earnings ratio of 9.23x that is above its average ratio.
-Additionally, the 36-month beta value for UBS is 1.10.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 6 rating it as “hold,” and 2 rating it as “sell.”
+UBS Group AG (NYSE: UBS) has a higher price-to-earnings ratio of 9.23x compared to its average ratio,, and the 36-month beta value for UBS is at 1.09.
+Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 6 as “hold,” and 2 as “sell.”

 Click Here to Download the FREE Report.